 All of the display text that #Gigatrees generates is translatable.
 International users can use this feature to translate Gigatrees into their native language.
 English speakers can use this feature to display alternate text.
 GEDCOM data is not translated.
-If you need to translate the data found in your GEDCOM file you will need to use the Replace Text option instead.
-You can translate your web pages either manually or automatically (using a translation service).
+If you need to translate any of the data found in your GEDCOM file you will need to use the Replace Text option instead.
 The installation folder's

-en.txt contains both the default display strings and their associated English translations.
-The files are delimited by semi-colons (;) with the first column containing the default display strings and the second column containing the translated strings.
-Neither file is loaded automatically, but must be specified in the translation section as discussed below.
-When no input file is specified, Gigatrees will use its default strings.
+lang.txt that contains only the default display strings.
+The translation files are delimited by semi-colons (;) with the first column containing the default display strings and the second column containing the translated strings.
+By default, a translation file is not loaded automatically, but must be specified in the translation section as discussed below.
+When no input file is specified, Gigatrees will use its default "English" strings.
 When an input file is specified in the configuration, Gigatrees will generate an alert in the build log if either a default string or a translated string is not found within the file.
-I try to keep these files up-to-date, but occasionally I slip up.
-If a missing display string is reported in the build log, you can add it yourself to your input file yourself.
-If an output file is specified, the input file, along with any newly translated strings, will be saved to that file.
-It is common to specify the same file for both the input file and the output file so that any updated strings will also be available the next time your run the application.
+I try to keep these files up-to-date, however, if a missing display string is reported in the build log, you can add it yourself to your input file.

-lang.txt file to a new file, add the translated strings to this file, set the Translation Input File option to the disk path of that file and then run the application.
+lang.txt file to a new file, add your translated strings to this file manually, and then set the Translation Input File option to the disk path of this file.